joakim/kay/examples/README.md

 # Examples

-<sup>Note: This is mainly an exploration of possibilities.
+Note: This is mainly an exploration of possibilities.
 Consider it [Readme Driven](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) Programming Language Design.
-Some of it may be outdated.</sup>
+Some of it may be outdated.

 ## Blade Runner